 Depending on the severity of your COPD symptoms, you may need to supplement your breathing with oxygen at high elevations, particularly above 5,000 feet.
 This can help prevent oxygen deficiency.

-The standard air pressure on commercial air flights is equivalent to 5,000 to 8,000 feet above sea level.
-If you need to bring supplemental oxygen onboard, you will need to make arrangements with the airline before your flight.
+The standard air pressure on commercial airline flights is equivalent to 5,000 to 8,000 feet above sea level.
+If you need to bring supplemental oxygen onboard, you’ll need to make arrangements with the airline before your flight.

 The air at higher altitudes is colder, less dense, and contains fewer oxygen molecules.
 This means that you need to take more breaths in order to get the same amount of oxygen as you would at lower altitudes.
 The higher the elevation, the more difficult breathing becomes.

 According to the Cleveland Clinic, heights above sea level are categorized as follows:

 - high altitude: 8,000 to 12,000 feet (2,438 to 3,658 meters)

 - very high altitude: 12,000 to 18,000 feet (3,658 meters to 5,486 meters)